Links on Android Authority may earn us a commission. Learn more.

 Quiz games and trivia games have dominated the media over the last several decades.
-Hits like Jeopardy, Who Wants To Be A Millionaire, Family Feud, and Are You Smarter Than A Fifth Grader have retained their popularity for years, even up through this day.
+Hits like Jeopardy, Who Wants To Be A Millionaire, Family Feud, and Are You Smarter Than A Fifth Grader have retained their popularity for years, even up to this day.
 While it’s fun to sit at home and watch people try to win, there are many ways that you can enjoy that kind of brain-teasing fun yourself.
-Here are the best quiz games and trivia games for Android!
-You can also click here to check out the best ones for iPhone and iPad as well!
+Here are the best quiz games and trivia games for Android.

 Price: Free to play